ATNF/askapsoft/Code/Doc/user/current/doc/services/ingest/nometadatasource.rst

 As mentioned above, this task is different from :doc:`mergedsource` in the way the information normally supplied in the metadata stream is obtained.
 Therefore, all configuration parameters of the :doc:`mergedsource` are understood by **NoMetadataSource**\ .
 The table below contains additional parameters understood by this task which fill in for the metadata content.
+Note, *NoMetadataSource* requires beam arrangement parameters to be defined in parset (see the section in :doc:`index`).

 +----------------------------+-------------------+------------+--------------------------------------------------------------+